hrishikesh-kadam/ola-play-studios/README.md

 [Minimum Requirement]

-- Use of Web API to fetch songs details.
+:white_check_mark: Use of Web API to fetch songs details.<br/>
-- Visually interactive design to list details.
+:white_check_mark: Visually interactive design to list details.<br/>
-- Couldn't implement paging because the API didn't had any paging related docs.
+:white_check_mark: Couldn't implement paging because the API didn't had any paging related docs.<br/>
-- Clicking on star saves the songs as favorite in DB.
+:white_check_mark: Clicking on star saves the songs as favorite in DB.<br/>

 [Plus Point]

-- Implement a music player in your application to stream songs, you can use any open source player like exoplayer but you should make your own UI skin for the player.
+:white_check_mark: Implement a music player in your application to stream songs, you can use any open source player like exoplayer but you should make your own UI skin for the player.<br/>

 [Other than listed requirement]

-- Supports RTL layout
+:star: MediaSessionCompat support<br/>
+:star: Orientation support<br/>
+:star: RTL layout<br/>
-- Error and Loading placeholders for ImageView
+:star: Error and Loading placeholders for ImageView<br/>

-**I could do only this much in 25 hours and 30 minutes.
-You can verify the timestamps from GitHub repo.**
+## Time required

+Session 1: 16/12/2017 12:30 PM to 17/12/2017 12:10 AM<br/>
+Hackerearth website broke so most of the time got wasted<br/>

+v1.0 tag created to check coding for 12 hours only<br/>

+Session 2: 19/12/2017 03:00 PM to 20/12/2017 04:30 AM<br/>
+Hackerearth extended 12 hours for me but again website broke.

+Session 3: 20/12/2017 03:00 PM to 21/12/2017 12:50 AM<br/>
+Hackerearth gave me fresh start to submit my work again.

+So in total I took approximately 36 hours to complete the above listed working.

 ## Portfolio